technical details:

 - (1.)
 The one-legged boy that Mickey talks to.

 - (2.)
 Four boys are riding on a sled and throwing snowballs.
-There are also boys throwing snowballs on the street,
+There are also boys throwing snowballs on the street, but it's not clear if these are the same boys.

 the animals: